omermahgoub/DevOps/shell-scripting/part1-shell-scripting.md

 * Files can be aliases for other files (links)
 * How do we administer this from the shell? via commands as:

-### The File System (fs)
-* A file system is the way in which files are named, stored, retrieved as well as updated on a storage disk or partition; the way files are organized on the disk.
-* Linux system is nothing but Folders and files
-* There's one root folder: / - not like Windows C:\, D:\, E:\
-* Programs are just files
-* Files can be aliases for other files (links)
-* How do we administer this from the shell? via commands

 ### ls - 1
 - list directory
 - ` ls [files ...]